 Log in to the Adobe Experience Cloud.

 Make sure you are in the Experience Platform sandbox you are using for this tutorial.

-Customers of Platform-based applications like Real-time CDP should use a development sandbox for this tutorial.
-Other customers will use the default production sandbox.
+Customers of Platform-based applications like Real-Time CDP should use a development sandbox for this tutorial.
+Other customers use the default production sandbox.

 You are now on the main schemas page and are presented with a list of any existing schemas.
 You can also see tabs corresponding to the core building blocks of a schema:

 XDM Individual Profilecaptures attribute data about an individual.

 In this tutorial, you use the Consumer Experience Event field group and create a custom one to demonstrate the process.

 Adobe continues to add more standard field groups and they should be used whenever possible since these fields are implicitly understood by Experience Platform services and provide greater consistency when used across Platform components.
 Using standard field groups provides tangible benefits such automatic mapping in Analytics and AI features in Platform.